MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 DPM 2016 uses block cloning to store backups on ReFS volumes.
 Instead of using copy-on-write to store backups (which was used by VolSnap in DPM 2012 R2), DPM 2016's block cloning uses allocate-on-write.
 This change improves IOPS efficiency, making backups nearly 70% faster.

 ### Choose the volumes for your data source to increase storage efficiency
 DPM's workload-aware storage feature decreases costs by providing flexible storage choices for a given data source.
 This means DPM can use expensive, high-performance disks for backing up high-IOPS workloads, such as SQL or SharePoint.
-Low performant storage can be used for reduced-IOPS workloads.
+Low-performance storage can be used for reduced-IOPS workloads.

 ### Backup storage consumption in line with production data source
 Without Logical Disk Manager (LDM) limits, data sources grow and shrink as needed, without the need for manual intervention.
-DPM doesn't need to allocate storage to data sources beforehand, and can dynamically allow the backups to adjust as needed, thus achieving higher efficiency with less storage required.
+DPM doesn't need to allocate storage to data sources beforehand and can dynamically allow the backups to adjust as needed, thus achieving higher efficiency with less storage requirement.

 ## Hyper-V protection improvements

-The following information touches on the improvements to protecting VMs with DPM 2016.
+The following information touches on the improvements for protecting VMs with DPM 2016.

 ### Resilient Change Tracking (RCT)
 In Windows Server 2016, Hyper-V virtual hard disks have built-in change tracking.
-As a result, in the case of a Host outage, or VM migration, change-tracking is automatically preserved.
+As a result, in case of a host outage or VM migration, change-tracking is automatically preserved.
 With RCT, backups:
-- **are more reliable**: consistency checks aren't required after VM migration,
+- **Are more reliable**: Consistency checks aren't required after VM migration.
-- **are scalable**: more parallel backups and less storage overhead,
+- **Are scalable**: More parallel backups and less storage overhead.
-- **have improved performance**: lower impact on the production fabric and faster backup.
+- **Have improved performance**: Lower impact on the production fabric and faster backup.

 #### Enabling RCT VM backup